boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This document focuses on network slicing for 5G networks, covering the connectivity between Network Functions (NFs) across multiple domains such as edge clouds, data centers, and the Wide Area Network (WAN).
 The document describes a Network Slice realization approach that fulfills 5G slicing requirements by using existing IP/MPLS technologies to optimally control connectivity Service Level Agreements (SLAs) offered for 5G slices.
 To that aim, this document describes the scope of the Transport Network in 5G architectures ({{sec-scope}}), disambiguates 5G Network Slicing versus Transport Network Slicing ({{sec-5gtn}}), draws the perimeter of the various orchestration domains to realize slices ({{sec-orch}}), and identifies the required coordination between these orchestration domains for adequate setup of Attachment Circuits (ACs) ({{sec-tn-nsi}}).

 This work is compatible with the framework defined in {{!RFC9543}} which describes network slicing in the context of networks built from IETF technologies.
 Specifically, this document describes an approach to how RFC 9543 Network Slices are realized within provider networks and how such slices are stitched to Transport Network resources in a customer site in the context of Transport Network Slices ({{fig-end-to-end}}).
-Concretely, the realization of an RFC 9543 Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
+The realization of an RFC 9543 Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
 This document assumes that the customer site infrastructure is over-provisioned and involves short distances (low latency) where basic QoS/scheduling logic is sufficient to comply with the Service Level Objectives (SLOs).

 ~~~~ aasvg
 {::include ./drawings/tn-sections.txt}
 ~~~~
 {: #fig-end-to-end title="Transport Network Slice &  RFC 9543 Network Slice Scopes" artwork-align="center"}

+This document focuses on RFC9543 Network Slice deployments where the Service Demarcation Points (SDPs) are located per Types 3 and 4 of Figure 1 of {{!RFC9543}}

 The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
 Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.